 The NSW Centre for Genetics Education

-states that there is some evidence to consider MTHFR testing in the following circumstances:
+states that there may be some evidence to consider MTHFR testing in the following limited circumstances:

 - After a stillbirth or baby born with cleft lip and/or palate, neural tube defect and congenital cardiac abnormalities